MostHumble/SciFive/README.md

 ## Datasets

-All of the finetune dataset already pre-procossed into text-text format also availabe at [this](https://console.cloud.google.com/storage/browser/scifive/finetune)
+All of the finetune dataset already preprocessed into text-text format also availabe at [this](https://console.cloud.google.com/storage/browser/scifive/finetune)

 ## 📊&nbsp; Expected Results